Lee Iacocca Fast Facts

 1979 - Becomes CEO of Chrysler Corp.

-1982-1986 - Chairman of the Statue of Liberty-Ellis Island Centennial Commission, which raises money to restore the Statue of Liberty.
+1982-1986 - President Ronald Reagan appoints Iacocca chairman of the Statue of Liberty-Ellis Island Centennial Commission, which raises money to restore the Statue of Liberty.

 1984 - Releases "Iacocca: An Autobiography."